ariebovenberg/whenever/README.rst

-Do you cross your fingers every time you work with datetimes, hoping that you didn't mix naive and aware? or that you converted to UTC everywhere? or that you avoided the `many pitfalls of the standard library`_?
+Do you cross your fingers every time you work with datetimes, hoping that you didn't mix naive and aware? or that you converted to UTC everywhere? or that you avoided the many `pitfalls of the standard library <https://dev.arie.bovenberg.net/blog/python-datetime-pitfalls/>`_?
 There's no way to be sure, until you run your code...

 ✨ Until now! ✨